-- C10 For buildings 4m wide or wider, a dormer, or each dormer where more than one is possible due to roof width, must not exceed 1.2m in width. - a) the height of a window is to be 1.4 times its width, as measured from the head of the window to the bottom of the sill; and b) the roof pitch is to be between 32° and 45°.
-For a round headed dormer that sill to the same set of the same set C11 - C12 For a dormer with a pitched roof: - C13 For a round headed dormer, the height of a window measured from the bottom of the sill to the springing point of the rounded head is to be equal to the overall width of the dormer. - C14 The top of a dormer must be below the main roof ridge by at least 300mm. - C15 The top of the dormer window sill must be set at least 400nm above the finished floor level. - C16 The roof of the dormer must be clad with corrugated metal sheeting and flashing that matches the existing roof colour.
+- C10 For buildings 4m wide or wider, a dormer, or each dormer where more than one is possible - C11 Where buildings are less than 4m wide, a single dormer must not exceed one third of the - C12 For a dormer with a pitched roof: - a cormer with a pitched roof: a) the height of a window is to be 1.4 times its width, as measured from the head of the window to the bottom of the sill; and b) the roof pitch is to be between 32° and 45°.
+For a round headed dormer, the height of a sill to the springing point of the sill to the C13 For a round headed dormer, the height of a window measured from the bottom of the the dormer. - C14 The top of a dormer must be below the main roof ridge by at least 300mm. - C15 The top of the dormer window sill must be set at least 400mm above the finished floor level. - C16 The roof of the dormer must be clad with corrugated metal sheeting and flashing that matches the existing roof colour.
 The roof sheeting and bargeboard must not exceed a 150mm overhang.
 Dormers must have a timber pilaster facing and no wall cladding below the sill.
-Cheeks must be clad in timber weatherboards. - C17 Where dormers are reconstructed on street front elevations (as allowed under C1), they must use traditional windows appropriate to the building style.
-Documentary evidence must be provided to support the propriateness of the window type.
+Cheeks must be clad in timber weatherboards. - C17 Where dormers are reconstructed on screet front elevations (as allowed under C1), they must use traditional windows appropriate to the building style.
+Documentary evidence must be provided to support the appropriateness of the window type.